-However, this dimmer swith analogy is not perfect because, as described in the previous two sections, variations in H+ diffusivities are also affected by changes in the ferric/ferrous ratio and a competition between dehydration and rehydration associated with H+ redistributing among defect sites.
+However, this dimmer switch analogy is not perfect because, as described in the previous two sections, variations in H+ diffusivities are also affected by changes in the ferric/ferrous ratio and a competition between dehydration and rehydration associated with H+ redistributing among defect sites.
 The fact that we are able to come up with a common set of Arrhenius laws also suggests that at some point a steady state is reached intermediate between the redox rate and PV.
-We relate this steady-state rate to the coupling of Equations 2 and 4, in which the overall rate-determining step is the movement of H+ from one site to another
+We relate this steady-state rate to the coupling of Equations 2 and 4, in which the overall rate-determining step is the movement of H+ from one site to another.